nicolemne/warcraft-mogs/README.md

 ### Content

 I have written all code in this project myself, of course with the help of different resources such as those named in the Credits and Code Used.
 Tutor Support, as well as two fellow coder friends - Emelie and Joseph has assisted me when I have been stuck and needed guidance.

-###  Media

-If you have used any media on your site (images, audio, video etc) you can credit them here.
-I like to link back to the source where I found the media, and include where on the site the image is used.

 ###  Acknowledgments